School Council and Equality Champions

 Membership of the School Council is a sought after aspiration, common to very many learners at Quest Academy.
 It promotes a ‘sense of belonging’ that we hope each learner shares with us.
 The positive contributions made by learners serving the School Council are recognised and celebrated by all those involved with Quest and they are rightly considered to be a vibrant and successful aspect of our community.

 If you would like to find out more about School Council you can get in touch with Emily Smith via the School Office

-Our Equality Champions will work alongside our School Council focusing on how they can work together to support the school achieve the Rights Respecting Award and in the future the Stonewall Champion Award which focusses on the rights and impact of stereotyping different groups of people, for example, transgender.
+Our Equality Champions work alongside our School Council focusing on how they can work together to support the school achieve the Silver Rights Respecting Award and the Stonewall Champion Award which focusses on the rights and impact of stereotyping different groups of people, for example, transgender.